tarun018/Simulate-linux-files-and-directory-commands/README.md

 Run using: python sim.py

 	Commands		Description

 B.1) cd "dir"			Changes the current directory to "dir", if it exists.

-B.2)	ls "dir"					Lists all the files and directories in "dir".
-Do not print files starting with “.” as terminal does.
+B.2) ls "dir" {-l, -a, -h}	Lists all the files and directories in "dir".

-B.3)	ls -l -a  “dir”				Lists all the files and directories in "dir".
-But do print files starting with “.” as terminal does.

-B.4)	ls -al or ls -la			Lists all the files and directories in "dir".
-But do print files starting with “.” as terminal does.

 B.5) clear			Clears the screen as “clear” in terminal does.

-B.6) 	rm -r	“top”				Recursively removes the directory rooted at “top”.
+B.6) rm “top” {-i, -r}		Recursively removes the directory rooted at “top”.
 Will also delete multiple directories if provided.

+B.7) dirstr 			Print the directory structure of the current directory in heirarchial format.

+B.8) cp	{-r}			copy

+B.9) cd				change directory

+B.10)mv or rename {-r}		moves or rename